kjosib/sophie/sophie/Sophie.md

 **Absurd Cases**

-Type-case matches in Sophie must list every variety of subtype for the subject of the match.
+Type-case matches in Sophie must list every possible case for the subject of the match.
 But sometimes there are cases which cannot happen in the first place.
 Sophie's type-system is cool, but Sophie is not a proof system.
 Instead, Sophie allows you to declare a case to be *absurd* along with a brief explanation.